ailuropoda0/BitcoinMiningAlgorithm/README.md

    In this step, the hash value of 512 bits are calculated from 64 blocks of 16 bits.
 It iterates some calculation each block.

 ### Structure
 The following picture is the block diagram for SHA-256.
 I implemented the SHA-256 Engine part in the figure.
+The engine part proceeds 2 and 3 steps in SHA-256, which are the processes after preprocessing.
 ![figure1_c](images/sha256_block_diagram.png)

 The source code consists of 3 files: sha256_hash.v, sha256_round.v, sha256_round_unit.v.